IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

      ![image](https://github.com/user-attachments/assets/50330a50-d662-4967-83a3-86e5618fc1ce)

 7. Run the following set of commands to deploy milvus DB.
+This not just deploys milvus, but also deploys etcd and minio components.
+MinIO is an S3-compatible object storage system used by milvus to store large vector data and indexes. etcd is a key-value store used by milvus for metadata storage and cluster management.
+Both components are essential for milvus to function efficiently in a distributed setup.

      `cd Part2-RAG/milvus-deployment` **(A)**